smp/AI_ML_Workshops/lab-6-Personalize_your_Recommendations/README.md

   ![](images/cfnOtherParams.png)

 8. There then follows two more screens.
 The first is called *Options*, but we have none to enter so just click on **Next**.
 The second is the final *Review* screen - **please verify** that the **KeyName** is the one that you just downloaded, and then click on **Create**.
-This will then go and create the environment, which will take around 10 minutes, but we do not need to wait and once the console returns to the main CloudFormation screen you can continue with the next lab step.
+This will then go and create the environment, which will take around 10-15 minutes minutes.
+Unfortunately, we are creating IAM resources, so we cannot continue until it has completed - so read ahead and get a feel for what's coming up next.

 # Setup your Jupyter Notebook environment

 ## Launching a Jupyter Notebook using Amazon SageMaker

 1. Click on **Amazon SageMaker** from the list of all services by entering *Sagemaker* into the **Find services** box.
 This will bring you to the Amazon SageMaker console homepage.
-In another browser tab navigate to the **IAM** console homepage, as we'll need that shortly.
+In another browser tab or window, navigate to the **IAM** console homepage, as we'll need that shortly.

 ![Sagemaker console](images/consoleSMSelect.png)